alanfranz/canvas-submission-uploader/README.md

   your access token in a CANVAS\_KEY environment variable instead of hardcoding.
 * Run the script when you want to submit.
-Please note that this is designed to use Python3, and it's standalone (no need for virtual environments, etc, it will setup its dependencies automatically in an isolated way, so it won't mess with your system deps)
+Please note that this is designed to use Python3, and it's standalone (no need for virtual environments, etc, it will setup its dependencies automatically in an isolated way, so it won't mess with your system deps).
+Just set the proper shebang if needed.

 ## Caveats

 * It seems that Canvas doesn't work properly with empty files.
 Don't use empty files as placeholders when you don't have data yet, or verification will fail.
 * This is untested on Windows.
 I use it on Linux and Mac.

-## Notes

-This is an unofficial tool.
-I'm not affiliated with Instructure.

-## Disclaimer

-While I put a bit of effort into this, and I use it myself, bugs can happen.
-APIs can change.
-I'm not responsible if your assignment doesn't get submitted and you get a bad grade.